Hyphen-ated/RebirthItemTracker/README.md

 You can right click anywhere in the window to get an options screen.

 You can mouse over items you've picked up to see their stats again, and click on them to open [platinumgod.co.uk](http://platinumgod.co.uk/) in your browser for more information about that item (arrow keys and enter also work).

+## Tournament Use

+First, each competitor needs to go to the options screen, click "Let Others Watch Me", click "Get an authkey", authorize the application on twitch in the browser window that pops up, and then paste the authkey they receive into the tracker.
+After getting an authkey once, this step doesn't need to happen again.
+Don't show the authkey on stream.

+If you're in "Let Others Watch Me" mode, indicated by the text "uploading to server" in the title bar, then the host can see your items with the "Watch Someone Else" button.

+After closing the tracker, the tournament settings will turn themselves off automatically.

+The host needs to run a separate copy of the tracker for each competitor.
+To compensate for twitch delay, there's a "read delay" setting which makes the tracker wait that many seconds before displaying updates from the player.
+Ctrl-up and ctrl-down are shortcuts to change the delay, which is also shown in the title bar.

 ## Known issues